kwangjong/kwangjong.github.io/README.md

 # new-kwangjong.github.io
-my blog app in svelte
+my blog app in svelte.
+I am actively working on it, and will be released soon.

 # create-svelte